A Common Canvas: Pennsylvania’s New Deal Post Office Murals

 Visit the Mammal Hall 360 and explore these additional activities that relate to Mammal Hall at The State Museum of Pennsylvania.
 Thirteen window displays depict realistic scenes from actual places throughout the Commonwealth.
 Each diorama shows a particular time of day, season and habitat showcasing the wildlife of Pennsylvania.

 T.M.
-Fowler’s Bird’s-eye Views External Link
+Fowler’s Bird’s-eye Views

 During a career that spanned nearly 50 years, Thaddeus Mortimer “T.M.”
 Fowler produced more bird’s-eye views of American cities and towns than any other artist.
 Roughly half of his more than 400 views depict communities across Pennsylvania.
 Explore select views of Pennsylvania’s counties from the virtual map to zoom in and discover.